 Course Description: Intro to Statistics is meant to provide students with a look into applied statistics.
 This course will focus on developing your ability to accomplish the following tasks: collecting and analyzing data, drawing conclusions, and making predictions.
 There will be a heavy focus on using technology, in particular graphing calculators and Google Spreadsheets, to complete problems and find patterns in data.
 This specialized course may be used to fulfill one of the three units of mathematics required for a HS diploma.

-This is a full year course.
-PERSONAL FINANCE (1 credit) Prerequisite: Successful completion of CC Algebra I.
+PERSONAL FINANCE (1 credit)

+Prerequisite: Successful completion of Algebra I.

 Course Description: This course focuses on basic math formulae and information that assist students in understanding the complex financial world that they will be joining after high school.
 During this course, students will learn about personal banking, computing interest, budgeting, investing for the future, spending and borrowing money, discounts and markups, and other topics that they will encounter in their future.
 This specialized course may be used to fulfill one of the three units of mathematics required for a HS diploma.
-This is a full year course.